How should the server sleep? -- Age-energy tradeoff in sleep-wake server systems: System Model

 \subsection{Queueing System}

-We consider a system with $k$ data sources and a single server.
-Each data source $i$ generates data packets following a Poisson process with rate $\lambda_{i}$, and we also call it the sampling rate.
+{We consider a system with $k$ data sources and a single server (as shown in Fig. \ref{fig:System-Model}).
+Each data source $i$ generates data packets independently following a Poisson process with the sampling rate $\lambda_{i}$.
 Let $\lambda=\sum_{i=1}^{k}\lambda_{i}$ be the total sampling rate of all the data sources.
-The data packets generated by each single data source have a particular receiver (user).
-Before being received by the user, each packet needs to be processed by the server.
-The processing times for packets from data source $i$ are independent and identically distributed (i.i.d.), denoted as $H_{i}$.
+The data packets generated by each single data source have a particular destination (user).
+Before being received by the user, each packet needs to be processed by the server, and the server can process at most one packet at a time.
+For packets from data source $i$, their processing times $H_{i}$ are independent and identically distributed (i.i.d.).
 We let $H_{i}$ be generally distributed.
-We assume the buffer at the server can hold at most one packet at a time.
-New packets that arrive when the server is processing will be rejected.
-So the model we study is an M/G/1/1 multi-class system with a sleep-wake server.
-Keeping one buffer in the system can achieve a better information freshness and energy tradeoff, as we will show later.
+We consider a }{\emph{bufferless}}{{} system that can hold at most one packet on the server.
+When the server is processing, newly arrived packets will be rejected.
+The model we study is thus an M/G/1/1 multi-class system with a sleep-wake server, and it is an abstraction of multiple realistic communication systems, as we explain in the following.}

-One can regard the server as the base station in wireless communication systems, and the processing time in this scenario is the data transmission time.
-One can also regard the server as a computing entity, where processing time is needed to extract useful information.
-So the queueing system we study could be the abstraction of a wide range of communication systems.